awsdocs/aws-greengrass-developer-guide/doc_source/gg-troubleshooting.md

 sudo ./greengrassd start
 ```

 Then, use the [AWS Lambda API](https://docs.aws.amazon.com/cli/latest/reference/lambda/) to update the function configuration's `handler` parameter, publish a new function version, and update the alias\.
-For more information, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.
+For more information, see [AWS Lambda function versioning and aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.

 Assuming that you added the function to your Greengrass group by alias \(recommended\), you can now redeploy your group\. \(If not, you must point to the new function version or alias in your group definition and subscriptions before you deploy the group\.\)